"Phantom Trails of the Santiam Canyon"

 Here the old trail is seen as the faint trace across the greenery, slanting downward across the bottom third of the picture.
 Also shown are Cathederal Rocks and Goat Peak..The trail elevation as it cuts diagonally across the hillside is at 6000 feet.

 .....
 Here are exciting Update Notes, September, 2009.
-The time is now six years post-B&B Fire, so allow me to add current information about this historic Indian Trail.
+The time is now six years post-B&B Fire, so allow me to add more current information about this historic Indian Trail.
 In ancient times, it connected Hank and Hunts Lakes on the west side with Table Lake on the east side.
 In a sense, it probably connected Pamelia Lake with the dry canyons of the Metolius River and Warm Springs...
 THE GOOD NEWS is that my recent close examination of post-B&B Fire satellite imagery revealed that the area around this historic trail was untouched by the Fire.
 Hurrah!
 In fact, I was even able to faintly discern the old trail slashing across the mountainside, just as in the photo above!
 In fact, I was able to trace the faint trail tread all the way to Table Lake!
+To contact me with pictures or reports, use: email@example.com

 To View more writing by J.D.
 Adams, click to read his piece entitled "The Wind."